How to Tell If Your Computer Is 32-Bit or 64-Bit on Windows 10

 In the Settings window, click "System."

 In the System menu, click the last section at the bottom named "About."
 Here, you will see if your operating system is running 32-bit or 64-bit Windows.

 How to Check Your Windows 7 System Type

 Click "Start" and then right-click on "My Computer" and choose "Properties."

-Now you will see a window where you can view basic information about your computer, including information about your system type.
+Now you will see a window to view basic information about your computer, including information about your system type.